Working with industry, conservation bodies and

 Saving the world’s rarest plant

 Beacons Hawkweed Hieracium breconicola is one of the rarest plants on the planet.
 Prior to our species recovery project, the total world population comprised a single lonely plant.
 This last remaining plant maintained a tenuous foothold on a windswept mountain ledge in the Brecon Beacons National Park.
 Fortunately, Kew Gardens had seeds in storage at the Millennium Seed Bank and this allowed us to take up the challenge of saving Beacons Hawkweed from extinction.
 Following consultation with Kew, seeds were taken out of cold storage and sent to our rare plants nursery.
 We successfully germinated the seeds and created a backup population in cultivation.
-We began to return plants to the wild in 2021.
-It is hoped that by restocking areas that are beyond the reach of hungry sheep a new self-sustaining population will become established on inaccessible cliff ledges.
-Initial indications are very encouraging, many of our introduced plants have successfully established and are now flowering.
+We have undertaken a trial introduction project that has demonstrated that cultivated plants can be successfully returned to the wild.
+We are currently investigating funding opportunities that will allow us to continue this important species recovery project.

 York Groundsel